 I began writing a few years ago when hearing loss forced me to retire from teaching drama.
-It also meant I had to give up acting at the Little Theatre company I’d belonged to for many years.
-Being unable to hear cues doesn’t exactly inspire confidence in your fellow actors!
-I decided, having used the words of others in both of these capacities, to fill this enormous gap by trying to pen some words of my own.
-I was lucky enough to find a brilliant creative writing group with a wonderful teacher and I now write each day.
-My newfound hobby has become something of an addiction – I was even lucky enough to get my first novel published in 2018!
+It also meant giving up acting at the Little Theatre company I’d belonged to for many years.
+Being unable to hear cues hardly inspires confidence in your fellow actors!
+Having used the words of others in both these capacities I decided to fill this enormous gap by trying to pen some words of my own.
+I was lucky to find a brilliant creative writing group with a wonderful teacher and I now write each day.
+My newfound hobby has become something of an addiction and in 2018 I was thrilled to get my first novel published.
 As my work grows it seems sensible to put it all in one place.
 I began with this blog but have now changed to a website, where I’d love you to join me.
 Details of my novel ‘CRASH’, along with other short stories and poems can now be found at JMHulme.com.

 How do you develop characters for your stories?